M A T T H E W

 Extro:

-And it came to pass, that when Jesus had finished these parables,
+And it came to pass, when Jesus had finished these parables,

 he departed thence.
 (13:53)